jamesaustin/disassembler/README.md

-# jsondebug
+# disassembler
-Simple stupid tool to help with debugging JSON assets.
+Simple stupid tool to help with disassembling JSON assets.